ROCm/HIP/docs/how-to/stream_ordered_allocator.rst

 Using SOMA
 =====================================

 You can allocate memory using ``hipMallocAsync()`` with stream-ordered semantics.
-This restricts the asynchronous accesses to the memory to occur between the stream executions of the allocation and deallocation.
-Accessing memory outside this promised stream order can lead to undefined behavior such as use-before-allocation or use-after-free errors.
-The allocator might reallocate memory as long as the compliant memory accesses are guaranteed not to overlap temporally. ``hipFreeAsync()`` frees memory from the pool with stream-ordered semantics.
+This restricts the asynchronous access to the memory between the stream executions of the allocation and deallocation.
+Accessing memory if the compliant memory accesses won't overlap temporally. ``hipFreeAsync()`` frees memory from the pool with stream-ordered semantics.

 Here is how to use stream ordered memory allocation: